Is It Time To Let Go Of Someone You Love? It Is If You See These 10 Signs

 Saying “goodbye” to your spouse or a toxic family member will be much harder and more involved than letting go of a friend.

-Here are some general rules of thumb for ending a relationship:
+Here are some general rules of thumb on how to let go of someone you love:

 - Never just “ghost” someone and drop out of his or her life without a word.
 An in-person conversation is usually the best way to go.
 A call or hand-written letter can suffice — but never a text.